Other conditions can feel similar to Plantar Fasciitis. Here’s how to tell the difference.

 What does plantar fasciitis feel like?

-The pain is usually at its worst first thing in the morning or when you get up from sitting for a long time.
+The pain from plantar fasciitis usually feels at its worst first thing in the morning or when you get up from sitting for a long time, and people often have to hobble around until it's warmed up a bit.

 Can plantar fasciitis cause calf pain?

 Yes, especially if you’ve had it for a while, plantar fasciitis can cause your calf to tighten up and hurt.
-Doing gentle calf stretches or massage on your calf may provide temporary relief, but you’ll only get rid of the calf pain if you treat the plantar fasciitis.
+Doing gentle calf stretches or massaging your calf may provide temporary relief, but you’ll only get rid of the calf pain if you treat the plantar fasciitis.

 Can plantar fasciitis cause ankle, knee, hip, or back pain?